 ETIAS is an electronic system designed to screen travellers who do not need to apply for a Schengen visa.
-The Europe Travel Information and Authorization System (ETIAS) is similar to many other travel authorization programs across the globe.
+The Europe Travel Information and Authorisation System (ETIAS) is similar to many other travel authorisation programmes across the globe.
 It requires applicants to provide basic biographical details and includes information about the passport.

 When an applicant has completed an online application, his or her data will be screened and compared against a series of security databases.
-If this automated system does not find any flags, the applicant will receive ETIAS authorization and will be able to move freely within the Schengen Zone.
+If this automated system does not find any issues, the applicant will receive ETIAS authorisation and will be able to move freely within the Schengen zone.

-In simple terms, ETIAS is a travel authorization that will decrease security concerns by gathering traveller’s data and information.
+In simple terms, ETIAS is a travel authorisation, not a visa, that will decrease security concerns by gathering traveller’s data and information.
 It is a tool created to strengthen the external borders of the Schengen Area.